Jailed ex-Tory peer Lord Hanningfield loses appeal

 He is serving a nine-month sentence.

-On 1 July Lord Hanningfield became the sixth parliamentarian to be imprisoned for fraud following the expenses scandal - after ex-Tory peer Lord Taylor and former Labour MPs Eric Illsley, David Chaytor, Jim Devine and Elliot Morley.'Averaged out'
+On 1 July Lord Hanningfield became the sixth parliamentarian to be imprisoned for fraud following the expenses scandal - after ex-Tory peer Lord Taylor and former Labour MPs Eric Illsley, David Chaytor, Jim Devine and Elliot Morley.

 Lord Hanningfield's application for permission to appeal against his conviction was heard by Lord Justice Hughes, Mr Justice Treacy and Mr Justice Blake.